CHEGEBB/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# This script Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+# This script counts the number of directories in the PATH.

 # Type the following in the in the command line.
 #!/bin/bash
-export PATH=$PATH:/action
+echo $PATH | tr -s ':' '\n' | wc -l